Mastercheef/Projekt-Datenanalyse/README.md

 The results of the examined thesis can be partially confirmed.
 This states that the results of the Isolation Forest get better when features are used, whereas when three features are used, the results get worse.
 The results of this work show that all features deliver relatively similar result.
 However, it shows that feature extraction is worthwhile, especially since anomalies are rarely detected without using a feature.
 While the CutOff in the master thesis was always worse than the Isolation Forest, this was better in the analysis of this work.
 However, this has no effect on the analysis of the real data, as it does not contain any signed jumps, which are necessary for calculating a CutOff.

+## Aim of the project
+The aim of his work is to verify the usability of the Isolation Forest for anomaly detection in finance market data.
+The analysis of test data and the comparison of the results provide a verified model that is suitable for use on real data.
+In the financial market analysis, significant increases or decreases in the price fluctuations of both, the stock chart and the features charts, should be recognized.

 ## Technologies
 Project created with: